BMW M88

 The BMW M88 is a straight-6 DOHC petrol engine which was produced from 1978 to 1989.
 It is based on the DOHC version of the BMW M49 engine, which was used in the BMW 3.0CSi racing cars.

 The M88 was produced alongside the BMW M30 engine, as the higher performance engine.
 In North America up until 1989, the BMW S38 engine was used instead of the M88.
 In 1989, an updated version of the S38 became the worldwide replacement for the M88.
 The M30B35LE is a SOHC engine which is based on the M88/1; this is sometimes referred to as the M90.

 Design

-BMW engineers used DOHC valvetrain on a production engine for the first time on the M88, with the camshafts driven by a single-row timing chain.
+BMW engineers used a DOHC valvetrain on a production engine for the first time on the M88, with the camshafts driven by a single-row timing chain.
 Kugelfischer fuel injection was used with individual throttle valves and the distinctive six individual throttle bodies.

 The construction is an aluminium cylinder head and a cast iron block.
 The bore is 93.4 mm and the stroke is 84.0 mm, resulting in a displacement of 3453 cc.